bbmokhtari/django-translations/docs/reference/languages.rst

    .. attribute:: ALL

-      Return all the `supported language` codes.
+      Return all the :term:`supported language` codes.

       To get all the :term:`supported language` codes.